fbielejec/fbielejec.github.io/_posts/2020-04-25-razer-core-egpu-linux.md

       └─ key:        no
 ```

-Card is listed among the PCI devices:
+Nvidia GPU is listed among the PCI devices:

 ```shell
 filip@filip-Meerkat:~$ lspci